arju10/professional-DS-ML/Python/README.md

 ## 3. Set
 A set is a collection of unique elements, created using curly braces {} or the set() function.
-Sets are unordered, meaning that their element do not have a specific order
+- Sets are unordered, meaning that their element do not have a specific order
+- Sets do not allow duplicate elements.

 Key Features of Dictionary:
 -
 - Accessing values
 - Insert/Add new values
 - Modify/Update list
 - Remove/Delete element
 - Retrive list element
+- Can't add duplicate element